Tips about marketing for nonprofits, small businesses, trade associations, clubs, and organizations.

 I help my clients with copy for their websites and marketing materials.
 I always start by asking them who their ideal client is.
 I want them to envision an actual consumer or business.
 I ask them to write as if they are having a conversation with their ideal client.
 It helps them clarify their message and encourages the sort of authentic communication that everyone values.

-I have a book called Phrases That Sell by Edward Werz and Sally Germain.
+I have a book called Phrases That Sell by Edward Werz and Sally Germain (Amazon).
 I reference it when I have a client looking for new ways to describe their products or services.
-The book also outlines key elements to copy writing, here they are:
+The book also outlines key elements to copy writing and a few rules of copy writing.
+Here are a few:

 1. Know your audience (what I refer to as your ideal client)